griffithlab/pVACtools/docs/pvacseq/input_file_prep/vep.rst

   and/or privacy.
 - The ``--cache`` option will result in the VEP cache being used for annotation.
-- The ``--plugin Downstream`` option will run the Downstream plugin which will compute the downstream protein sequence after a frameshift.
+- The ``--plugin Frameshift`` option will run the Frameshift plugin which will apply a frameshift mutation to a transcript sequence to compute the full mutated protein sequence.
 - The ``--plugin Wildtype`` option will run the Wildtype plugin which will include the transcript protein sequence in the annotation.